 Setting SBTs can present small and medium-sized businesses with a range of benefits.

 Whilst there are costs involved in measuring, monitoring and reporting emissions, identifying opportunities for emissions reductions can provide financial benefits.

 Most emissions reduction activities for SMEs involve energy efficiency improvements – many of which can deliver excellent returns of investment as well as future-proofing your operations.
 Whilst for some this may involve transitioning the company’s fleet to electric vehicles, for others it may be as simple as switching to LED lightbulbs in the office!

 Increasingly larger organisations are future-proofing their own operations by reducing Scope 3 emissions from their supply chain and are therefore placing pressure on their suppliers – including SMEs – to disclose and reduce their own emissions.
 It is now commonplace to see environmental criteria feature prominently within corporate procurement processes and Government tenders.

-Senior Consultant, Avieco
+Principal Consultant, Avieco

 One challenge presented by the new criteria is the need for SMEs to set targets against their 2018 carbon footprint, especially because small businesses tend to change quickly and 2018 may not be a representative benchmark.
 However, this is deemed as essential to maintain consistency in approach as addressed by stakeholder consultations

 A more substantial challenge for SMEs is that, whilst there is now a consistent approach to setting targets, realising any ambitious target requires a long-term carbon management plan tailored to the company’s own circumstances.